dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 The result from the called function should be asserted (using `Should`) inside an `InModuleScope`-block which is inside either an `It`-block or a `AfterAll`- or `AfterEach`-block.
-The assert need to be written differently depending on where the assert happens.
-Exception is when testing public functions in a common module, then `InModuleScope` should not be used.
+The assert needs to be written differently depending on where the assert happens.
+The exception is when testing public functions in a common module, then `InModuleScope` should not be used.

 When testing a public function in a common module, then `InModuleScope`